METALS-Copper jumps to multi-month highs on Fed stimulus

-* LME copper on track for weekly gain of more than 4 pct
+* LME copper on track for a more than 4 pct weekly gain

 * LME tin, ShFE zinc up more than 4 pct

-* Fed to pump in $40 bln per month until jobs market lifts
+* Fed to pump $40 bln per month until jobs market lifts

 By Carrie Ho